Rakesh2797/PlantsClassifier/README.md

 ## Plant Classifier
-Plant Classifier is an iOS app that uses machine learning to classify a plant's species from an image of its leaves.
-The app uses a pre-trained Core ML model to predict the plant's species, and then fetches information about the plant from Wikipedia's API.
+The Plant Classifier app for iOS employs machine learning to identify the species of a plant based on an image of its leaves.
+This is achieved through a pre-trained Core ML model, which has been trained using MobileNet V2 and converted from TensorFlow to Core ML format.
+The model is used to make predictions about the plant's species, and the app then retrieves relevant information about the identified plant species from Wikipedia's API.

 ## Usage
 1. The app has a camera button that allows the user to take a new photo or choose one from the photo library.